 We are very picky about the leather we use.
-We settle for nothing but the best full grain leather (and occasionally, top grain leather), that has been vegetable tanned.
-With a little bit of care, our leather can last a lifetime, making it a sustainable choice over chrome tanned leather, which uses toxic pollutants like Chromium III, or PU leather (99% of all vegan leathers), which sadly ends up in landfills given its short lifetime.
+We settle for nothing but the best full grain leather.
+Currently, we are using a vegetable-tanned leather from Chennai, skillfully tanned using natural, non-toxic tannins.
+With a little bit of care, our leather can last a lifetime.

 Full Disclosure - Always

 We are completely transparent about our materials and methods.
 We believe you have a right to know exactly what goes into making each product.
 You will find the details about the leather used for that product listed in the product description section.

 We use different leathers best suited to the particular product design.
 All of them are vegetable tanned, and sourced from reputed tanneries that can work within our specification.
 Currently, we source from all of our leather from within India.

 This leather gets a wonderful patina with day to day use, getting smoother and glossier with everyday handling.
 It also darkens with exposure to sunlight.